fortran-lang/stdlib/doc/specs/stdlib_selection.md

 to find a smaller or larger rank (that will have led to partial sorting of `index`, thus implying some constraints on the location).

-### Licensing

-The Fortran Standard Library is distributed under the MIT License.
-It is worth noting that  `select` and `arg_select` were derived using some code from quickSelect in the Coretran library, by Leon Foks, https://github.com/leonfoks/coretran.
-Leon Foks has given permission for the code here to be released under stdlib's MIT license.

 ## `select` - find the k-th smallest value in an input array